thomas-gale/mo3d/README.md

 ### [mojo](https://docs.modular.com/mojo/manual/) 3d library

 `mo3d` is aiming to be a 3d graphics library built from the ground up in Mojo, with minimal external dependencies.
 It utilizes only a basic subset of `SDL2` for rendering, employing parallelized copying of Mojo-rendered scenes directly to texture data.
-Unlike traditional shader pipelines, `mo3d` aims to rethink rendering by consolidating shaders into Mojo code, while planning for future support of Mojo’s hardware accelerators.
+Unlike traditional shader pipelines, `mo3d` aims to rethink rendering by consolidating shaders into Mojo code, while planning for Mojo's future support of various hardware accelerators.

 Key features aim to include an experimental ECS-based architecture for efficient scene management and ray/path tracing as the default rendering method, to capitalize on modern GPU hardware with ray tracing cores.
 Future goals include integrating a minimal physics engine, creating a complete 3d simulation environment akin to a lightweight version of NVIDIA’s Omniverse, focused on simplicity, composability and high performance.